Balch Hall

-Balch Hall is the only remaining all-female dormitory on the North Campus of Cornell University.
-Technically, Balch Hall consists of four eighty-student halls, hence the more accurate name the Balch Halls, which has fallen out of use.
-Balch Hall is open only to female freshman and is divided into sections, known as units, each with a Residential Advisor who helps the new students acclimate themselves with the campus.
-This dorm is unique due to its old fashioned design as each room has a personal sink, or shares a sink with one other room.
-The dorm also houses the Carol Tatkon Center in which the residents can borrow movies, games, baking pans and other similar objects.
+Balch Hall is the only remaining all-female residence hall on the North Campus of Cornell University.
+Originally, Balch Hall consisted of four eighty-student halls, hence the more former name the Balch Halls, which has fallen out of use.
+Balch Hall is open only to female undergraduates and is divided into sections, known as units, each with a Residential Advisor who helps the new students acclimate themselves with the campus.
+Prior to the 2021-2024 renovations, the building was known for its old fashioned design as each room had a personal sink, or shared a sink with one other room.

 History

+Background

 In 1920, Cornell founded a committee to research the feasibility of constructing a new women's dormitory to meet the needs of the growing community.
 In 1922, Frederick L. Ackerman submitted a basic plot for the construction of a dormitory on North Campus and, with approval of the university's Architectural Advisory Board, began seeking donors with the promise that Cornell would pay for up to half of the building's construction.
 In 1928, the university accepted the $1,650,000 donation of Allen C. Balch 1889 and Janet Balch, a graduate student from 1886 to 1888.
 When Balch opened in September 1929, it became the third female residential college at Cornell, after Sage College and Risley Hall.

 According to legend, Janet Balch insisted that her husband donate the money for the dormitory after attending an event at Allen's fraternity, Alpha Delta Phi.
 The story goes that Mrs. Balch was offended by the behavior of the undergraduate brothers at an Alpha Delta Phi function.
 She insisted that her husband should not donate further funds to the fraternity and instead build a dormitory dedicated to the welfare of female students.
 To this day, as the Balches requested, the dormitory has remained an all-female dormitory.

-Facilities
+Opening

+When Balch opened in 1929, it was considered one of the most lavish dormitories in the world.
+The building was intended to provide "gracious living" and to "exemplify the highest traditions of American Womanhood," according to then-president Livingston Farrand.
+Balch consisted of four distinct units, each with its own dining room.
+Each of the four halls were decorated differently in "Early American, Georgian, English Jacobean, and modern Gramercy Park".

+Women wore skirts, high heels, and hose to meals, and men were not allowed above the ground floor.
+Dining meals were served at individual tables by waitresses, and residents enjoyed maid and laundry service.